 It will be evident over time that the progress, knowledge and skills of pupils will increase between EYFS and Year 6.

 At Bradley Barton, music starts in Early Years, taught through the Early Years Curriculum.
-Children explore sounds of instruments through their topic work and as part of their development in Expressive Arts and Design.
-In Nursery they also teach music through Phase 1 Letters and Sounds.
+Children explore sounds of instruments through their vehicle and as part of their development in Expressive Arts and Design.
 Write Dance provides additional opportunities to explore music through movement, alongside developing their fine motor skills.
-In EYFS music always forms part of the continuous provision as well as a guided session every one to two weeks.
+In EYFS, music always forms part of the continuous provision as well as a guided session every one to two weeks.

-> The National Curriculum states: " should engage and inspire pupils to develop a love of music and their talent as musicians, and so to increase their self-confidence, creativity and sense of achievement.
-As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.
+The National Curriculum states that our music provision " should engage and inspire pupils to develop a love of music and their talent as musicians, and so to increase their self-confidence, creativity and sense of achievement.
+As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon."

-> This is a piece of KS1 learning linked to their topic of Oceans.
+This is a piece of KS1 learning linked to their topic of Oceans.
 This is their response to listening to piece of music by Debussy for the first time.
 The learning objective was to listen with concentration and understanding to a piece of music.